Felly Bull

 Instructions

 • Fill a casserole with the water and add the whole green chillies, onions and fresh tomato.
 Bring to a boil, then simmer for 45 minutes on a medium heat, then add the oil, garlic and ginger and cook for 2 minutes.
 Add the cinnamon stick, cumin seeds and black peppercorns and cook for a further 2 minutes.
-Then add the tinned tomatoes, salt, turmeric and chilli powder and cook for 5 minutes before add the chicken pieces.
+Then add the tinned tomatoes, salt, turmeric and chilli powder and cook for 5 minutes before adding the chicken pieces.

-• Make sure that the chicken is completely coated in sauce and cover the pan with a lid.
+• Make sure that the chicken is completely coated in sauce and cover with a lid.
 Bring to a boil and then leave to simmer for 35 to 40 minutes, or until the chicken is completely cooked, making sure to give the curry a stir every 10 minutes or so.

 • Add the chopped coriander just before you take the pan off the heat, stir in and serve with rice, breads and salads.